 Sustaining Peak Performance

-Over 2002 and 2003 Mary trained as a workshop facilitator in personal leadership development based on psychology and neuroscience research and developed by two international, award-winning organisations using research from psychology and neuroscience in an applied way.
-As technology was becoming more embedded in people’s lives, what kind of skills were people needing in order to flourish?
-To answer this Mary designed and ran a 2 day workshop for the University of Cambridge’s graduate development department called “Sustaining Peak Performance”.
-It was a practical, evidence-based course to show how we learn, change habits, make decisions and become aware of the risks around overuse of technology.
-The focus was on helping people from a variety of cultural backgrounds develop resilience to stress, connect with others, make better decisions and become effective leaders.
-She also worked as a mentor to enterprise students and as a science writer for the Cambridge-MIT Institute, a joint venture between the Massachusetts Institute of Technology (MIT) and the University of Cambridge.
+In addition to her research work, Mary trained as a workshop facilitator at the University with two international, award-winning organisations using research from psychology and neuroscience in an applied way.
+As technology was becoming more embedded in people’s lives, Mary designed her own 2 day workshop for the University of Cambridge’s graduate development department.
+The workshop was called “Sustaining Peak Performance”.
+It is a practical, evidence-based course to show how we learn, change habits, make decisions and become aware of the risks around overuse of technology.
+The focus was on developing resilience to stress, connecting with others and becoming effective leaders.
+She also worked as a mentor to enterprise students and as a science writer for the Cambridge-MIT Institute.
+This is a joint venture between the Massachusetts Institute of Technology (MIT) and the University of Cambridge.

 Her affiliation to the University of Cambridge remains through both St Edmund’s College and Lucy Cavendish College where she is an Associate Member.
 Mary spent a year as a Visiting Scholar at St Edmund’s College, University of Cambridge in 2015-16.
 This allowed her to keep apace of the research in the emerging science of behavioural addiction.
-During that time she spoke at a dozen national and international conferences; published an article on “Strategies to Prevent Internet Pornography Addiction” available here (pages 105-116) and co-authored a chapter in Working with Sex Offenders – a Guide for Practitioners published by Routledge.
+During that time she spoke at a dozen national and international conferences.
+Mary published an article on “Strategies to Prevent Internet Pornography Addiction” available here (pages 105-116).
+She also co-authored a chapter in Working with Sex Offenders – a Guide for Practitioners published by Routledge.

 The Reward Foundation